We all know Black people have created or significantly contributed to many, if not most major American music genres. Genres such as:

 After the Civil War, thousands of formerly enslaved people headed west, lured by the opportunity for freedom, regular wages, and to escape the social restrictions of the South.
 Because many of them had experience working cattle on plantations, the work of a cowboy was a natural fit.
 The terms cowboy and cowhand have a fascinating but racially tinged history.
-Originally, cowhand was a designation given only to Caucasians.
+Originally, cowhand was a designation given only to whites.
 Cowboys was a term solely used for Blacks.

 Why the distinction?

 The word boy had a derisive undertone that maintained the racial codes of the day and reinforced white supremacy as it referred to all African-American males, regardless of their age.
-So yes, the word cowboy, which today is a symbol of masculinity, and strength and so associated with America that its most profitable sports franchise appropriated the term, was originally a racist put-down for Black men working in the West.
+So yes, the word cowboy, which today is a symbol of masculinity and strength and is so associated with America that its most profitable sports franchise appropriated the term, was originally a racist put-down for Black men working in the West.